JulianH89/oligo-finder-nf/README.md

 3. **FILTER_METADATA**: Filter sequences based on GC content, microRNA hits and forbidden motifs.

-4. **BOWTIE_ALIGN**: The generated oligo candidates are aligned against a specified Bowtie index of a reference genome/transcriptome to find potential off-target matches.
+4. **BOWTIE_ALIGN**: Align the generated refseq seeds against a reference genome/transcriptome to find off-target matches.

-5. **PARSE_SAM**: The raw SAM alignment output from Bowtie is parsed into a structured JSON format, aggregating matches by oligo and mismatch level.
+5. **PARSE_SAM**: Parse the SAM file for each gene into a structured JSON format.

-6. **GENERATE_CROSSREACTIVITY_REPORT**: The JOSN is used to generate the crossreacivity report of target genes.
+6. **GENERATE_CROSSREACTIVITY_REPORT**: Generate the final TSV report for each gene from the JSON file.

-7. **MERGE_RESULTS**: The filtered metadata file and crossreacivity report are merge to generate.
+7. **MERGE_RESULTS**: Merge the filtered sequences and cross-reactivity reports for each gene.

-8. **CONVERT_TO_ORDER**: The merged reports are parsed to order format.
+8. **CONVERT_TO_ORDER**: Convert the final report into a synthesis order format.

 ## Requirements